 After the tax rates have been set, you should proceed to set up the Sectors.

-Multiple Tax Rate Set Up:
+Multiple Tax Rate Set-Up

-If you have taxes that need to be broken out instead of cumulatively listed you can do this under Taxes as well.
+If you have taxes that need to be broken out instead of cumulatively listed, you can do this under Taxes as well.
 You can make multiple Tax Rates for the same Economic Zone to help accomplish this.

-An example would be, your county charges a liquor tax of 5%, as well as county tax of 5%.
-In some municipalities they may be fine seeing a total tax of 10% shown on the receipt.
-In other situations they may wish to see what percentage belongs to what particular Tax.
-If that is the case, you could make one Tax for Liquor, and one Tax for County, and then by adding them to the same Sector, both would apply.
+In other situations, they may wish to see what percentage belongs to what particular tax.
+If that is the case, you could make one tax for liquor and one tax for county, and then by adding them to the same Sector, both would apply.